johanix/draft-leon-dnsop-distributed-multi-signer/draft-xxx-dnsop-signalling-zone-owner-intent-00.md

    establish secure communication.
  * The zone owner MUST be able to signal the intent to onboard an additional multi-signer provider.
-This MUST automatically initiate the multi-signer “add signer” process, as described in {{!RFC8901}}.
+This MUST automatically initiate the multi-signer "add signer" process, as described in {{!RFC8901}}.
  * The zone owner MUST be able to signal the intent to offboard an existing multi-signer provider.
-This MUST automatically initiate the multi-signer “remove signer” process, as described in {{!RFC8901}}.
+This MUST automatically initiate the multi-signer "remove signer" process, as described in {{!RFC8901}}.
  * All signalling from zone owner to multi-signer providers SHOULD be carried out via data in the served zone, to ensure that all providers get the same configuration information at (almost) the